Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 This is where this protocol comes in.

-The ALUP describes a way how the RGB data gets from the PC (master device) to the Microcontroller (slave device) over any kind of connection like USB or Wi-Fi, which then applies the RGB values to the LEDs.
+The ALUP describes a way how the RGB data gets from the PC (Sender) to the Microcontroller (Receiver) over any kind of connection like USB or Wi-Fi, which then applies the RGB values to the LEDs.
 This makes it possible for the PC to control the addressable LEDs indirectly.

-[Fig. 1_en] (two devices connected to each other over a wired connection along with connected LEDs to the slave device)
+[Fig. 1_en] (two devices connected to each other over a wired connection along with connected LEDs to the Receiver)